-Vision
+- Vision

-Hearing
+- Hearing

-Mobility
+- Mobility

-Cognitive
+- Cognitive

-For comprehensive details about Accessibility support in Apple products, go to Accessibility
+For comprehensive details about Accessibility support in Apple products, go to Accessibility.

-Accessibility settings.

-In System Settings

-, Accessibility settings are organized around topics of vision, hearing, and motor, making it simpler to find what you're looking for.
+Accessibility preferences.
+In System Preferences, Accessibility preferences are organized around topics of vision, hearing, and motor, making it simpler to find what you're looking for.